Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Results and Discussion

 PIKE-O ({\verb|mut,npar|}), which reduces parallelism but retains three islands, drops to 1.99.
 Multiple islands keep the strategy exploration-oriented despite the parallelism constraint, reducing the exploitative nature that benefits the best-performing variant.
 This difference also highlights the unintended exploratory bias introduced by high parallelism (\textit{parallel evaluations} = 10): quick-to-evaluate but low-quality solutions can push the algorithm to generate more early-stage seeds rather than maturing complex solutions that achieve better performance.

-The PIKE-O ({\verb|mut,npar,1isl|}) variant demonstrates a performance boost, achieving a score of 2.75.
+The PIKE-O ({\verb|mut,npar,1isl|}) variant demonstrates a performance boost, achieving a speedup of 2.75.
 In this configuration, the number of islands is set to one.
-Building on this, the most notable result is observed in PIKE-O ({\verb|mut,npar,1isl,EO,SL|}), which attains the highest score of 2.81.
-This variant eliminates parallel evaluations (setting them to 1), reduces the number of islands from three to one, sets the exploit ratio to 1, and utilizes just 4 elites in the short-term library.
-These changes sharply limit exploration and shift the focus toward an exploitation-heavy approach.
+Building on this, the most notable result is observed in PIKE-O ({\verb|mut,npar,1isl,EO,SL|}), which attains the highest speedup of 2.81.
+This variant eliminates parallel evaluations (setting to 1), reduces the number of islands from three to one, sets the exploit ratio to 1, and utilizes just 4 elites in the short-term library.
+These changes sharply limit exploration and shift the focus toward an exploit-heavy approach.

-In contrast, the PIKE-O ({\verb|mut,npar,1isl,EO|}) variant, which also has a high exploit ratio, achieves only a modest score of 2.38.
-This suggests that the score difference between PIKE-O ({\verb|mut,npar,1isl|}) and PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) is largely due to the limited size of the short-term library in the latter.
+In contrast, the PIKE-O ({\verb|mut,npar,1isl,EO|}) variant, which also has a high exploit ratio, achieves only a modest speedup of 2.38.
+This suggests that the speedup difference between PIKE-O ({\verb|mut,npar,1isl|}) and PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) is largely due to the limited size of the short-term library in the latter.

 The operational mode of PIKE-O ({\verb|mut,npar,1isl,EO,SL|}) closely mirrors that of PIKE-B’s mutation-exploitation strategy.
 Both methods perform similarly, achieving approximate speedups of 2.3 at a \$25 budget.
 In this setup, each iteration builds directly upon the most promising recent solution, thereby maximizing the payoff from proven code paths.